bfellows37/pastejs-docker-compose/README.md

 # pastejs-docker-compose

-A docker-compose file to run an instance of paste
+A docker-compose file to run an instance of paste.
+See: https://github.com/bfellows37/pastejs

 ## How to run